 3. Karate Kid

-After traveling the galaxies for awhile, Karate Kid learns that the Legion of Superheroes is looking for new members.
+After traveling the galaxies for a while, Karate Kid learns that the Legion of Superheroes is looking for new members.
 Although he’s without superpowers, he applied to the group.
 Skeptical at first, the group accepts his membership after he was able to hold his own in battle against Superboy.
-Once in the Legion, he quickly became one of the greatest members the group ever had.
+Once in the Legion, he quickly became one of the greatest members of the group ever.